github/docs/content/organizations/managing-access-to-your-organizations-repositories/repository-roles-for-an-organization.md

 ---
-title: Repository permission levels for an organization
+title: Repository roles for an organization
-intro: 'You can customize access to each repository in your organization with granular permission levels, giving people access to the features and tasks they need.'
+intro: 'You can customize access to each repository in your organization by assigning granular roles, giving people access to the features and tasks they need.'
 miniTocMaxHeadingLevel: 3
 redirect_from:
   - /articles/repository-permission-levels-for-an-organization-early-access-program/
   - /articles/repository-permission-levels-for-an-organization
   - /github/setting-up-and-managing-organizations-and-teams/repository-permission-levels-for-an-organization
+  - /organizations/managing-access-to-your-organizations-repositories/repository-permission-levels-for-an-organization
 versions:
   fpt: '*'
   ghes: '*'